-Yik Yak is another social network that's big with the younger crowd.
-It's a location-based anonymous social sharing app that allows users to read short updates posted from people around their area.
+Yik Yak is another social network that’s big with the younger crowd.
+It’s a location-based anonymous social sharing app that allows users to read short updates posted by people around their area.

 Periscope is all about live web video broadcasting from your mobile device.
 It’s a Twitter-owned app that’s had its fair share of rivalry against another competing broadcasting app called Meerkat.

 Medium is perhaps the best social network for readers and writers.
 It’s sort of like a blogging platform similar to Tumblr but features a very minimal look to keep the emphasis on content that’s shared there.

 SoundCloud is the world’s most popular social network for sharing sounds.

 Tinder is a popular location-based dating app that matches you up with people in your area.

 Slack is a popular communication platform for teams that need to collaborate closely with one another.
 It’s a social network for the workplace.
 Team members can take advantage of real-time messaging, integration with other popular services like Dropbox and Trello, deep search for files and other information, configurable notifications and so much more.